Bbyun319/SQL-Archives-Database/README.md

 # SQL-Archives-Database
-The main functions of this database are centered around ensuring data storage, entry and retrieval, as the Armory Center for the Arts aims to transition their exhibition archives digitally.
+Click on this link to view original documentation ["Original Documentation"](https://docs.google.com/document/d/17nGZ2ROqZC_ZvXOp6IJWhaSnX0Zsm5z9U2fXrJm-KVo/edit?usp=sharing)

-Executive Summary
+## Executive Summary

 The relational data model developed through SQL is aimed to simplify the storage and retrieval of data from the Armory Center for the Arts in Pasadena, California.
 The Armory Center for the Arts, previously known as the Pasadena Art Museum opened its doors in 1947.
 For nearly eight decades the Armory has hosted the work of local and distinguished artists and provided a space for the residents of Pasadena and the greater Los Angeles area.
 The Armory Center’s mission is,  “to nurture our community and its young people by creating, learning, and presenting art to advance equity and social justice.
 We envision joyful, healthy, and equitable communities shaped by imagination, creativity, and diverse voices.”
 The Armory Center has been an active member of their local community and has partnered with organizations that are committed to promoting youth interest in fine arts.